On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: GSIC: Achievable Schemes

 \section{GSIC: Achievable Schemes}

-\subsection{Weak/moderate interference regime $(0 \leq \alpha \leq 1$}
+\subsection{Weak/moderate interference regime $(0 \leq \alpha \leq 1)$}

-The achievable scheme is based on the approach used in Secs. \ref{sec:SLDIC-ach-weak} and \ref{sec:SLDIC-ach-weak-mod}, for the SLDIC.
+The achievable scheme is based on the approach used in Secs.~\ref{sec:SLDIC-ach-weak} and \ref{sec:SLDIC-ach-weak-mod}, for the SLDIC.
+Again, the achievable scheme proposed for the deterministic model is not directly applicable to the Gaussian case due to the differences between the two models mentioned earlier.
 In the case of the SLDIC, the achievable scheme used a combination of interference cancelation, transmission of random bits, or both, depending on the value of $\alpha$ and $C$.
 That scheme is extended to the Gaussian setting, as follows.

 The message at transmitter $i$ is split into two parts: a \emph{non-cooperative private} part $(w_{pi})$ and a \emph{cooperative private} part $(w_{cpi})$.
-The non-cooperative private message is encoded using stochastic encoding \cite{wyner-bell-1975}, and the cooperative private part is encoded using Marton's coding scheme \cite{marton-TIT-1979}, \cite{wang-TIT-2011}.
+The non-cooperative private message is encoded using stochastic encoding \cite{wyner-bell-1975}, and the cooperative private part is encoded using Marton's coding scheme~\cite{marton-TIT-1979, wang-TIT-2011}.
 For the SLDIC, data bits transmitted at the lower levels $[1:m-n]$ are not received at the unintended receiver.
 Hence, these data bits remain secure.
 However, there is no one-to-one analogue of this in the GSIC, so the scheme does not extend directly.
 In the Gaussian case, for the non-cooperative private part, stochastic encoding is used to ensure secrecy.
-The transmitter $i$ encodes the non-cooperative part $w_{pi} \in \mathcal{W}_{pi} = \{1,2,\ldots,2^{NR_{pi}}\}$ into $\xbold_{pi}^N$.
-A stochastic encoder is specified by a conditional probability density $f_{pi}(x_{pi,k}|w_{pi})$ $(i=1,2)$, where $x_{pi} \in \mathcal{X}_{pi}$ and $w_{pi} \ in \mathcal{W}_{pi}$, and it satisfies the following condition:
+The transmitter~$i$ encodes the non-cooperative part $w_{pi} \in \mathcal{W}_{pi} = \{1,2,\ldots,2^{NR_{pi}}\}$ into $\xbold_{pi}^N$.
+A stochastic encoder is specified by a conditional probability density $f_{pi}(x_{pi,k}|w_{pi})$ $(i=1,2)$, where $x_{pi} \in \mathcal{X}_{pi}$ and $w_{pi} \in \mathcal{W}_{pi}$, and it satisfies the following condition:

 where $f_{pi}(x_{pi,k}|w_{pi})$ is the probability that $x_{pi,k}$ is output by the stochastic encoder, when message $w_{pi}$ is to be transmitted.